- Professor and Chair of Anatomy and Neurobiology

 - Associate Dean of Research, College of Medicine

 I received my Ph.D. in Physiology (Neuroscience minor) from Indiana University in Bloomington.
 After postdoctoral work at the University of Texas at Austin and the University of California at Berkeley, I came to NEOMED in 1990.
 Since then, I have trained medical students in the neurosciences and have taken a major role in graduate education in neuroscience, both through mentoring Ph.D. students and serving as Chair of the Neuroscience Graduate Program affiliated with Kent State University.
 I have served as Chair of the Department of Anatomy and Neurobiology since its inception in 2008.
 With 16 tenure track/permanent faculty, the Department contributes to medical, pharmacy, and graduate education in anatomy and neuroscience.
-I am also the founding and current Director of NEOMED’s Hearing Research Group.
-My own research, concerning brain mechanisms underlying sound perception and emotional responses to social vocalizations, has been continually funded by NIDCD for the past 28 years.
+I was also the founding Director of NEOMED’s Hearing Research Group.
+My own research, concerning brain mechanisms underlying sound perception and emotional responses to social vocalizations, has been continually funded by NIDCD for the past 30 years.

 Area of Expertise/Research Interests

 I study how emotional brain centers interact with the auditory system to establish the meaning of speech and other social vocalizations.
 Interpreting these social signals requires information about acoustic structure, other sensory stimuli, and internal state.
 I examine mechanisms acting within the amygdala to integrate across these information sources, and seek to relate these mechanisms to acoustic communication behavior and to disorders resulting in altered emotional responses to speech.

 - 1976 St. Louis University.
 St. Louis, Missouri

 - Honors B.A. in Philosophy

 - 1983 Indiana University School of Medicine.
 Bloomington, Indiana

 - Ph.D. in Physiology; Minor in Neuroscience Studies